Why Your Knees Hurt (And Why the Fix Probably Has Nothing to Do with Your Knees)

 Over thousands of steps on a ruck march or a long run, that adds up fast.

-Ankle Mobility Is the Other Hidden Factor
+Ankle Mobility Is Another Factor to Assess

 Below the knee, limited ankle dorsiflexion creates its own chain of problems.